NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 8. Now, to build the URL for your asset, navigate toAssets.
     - Click on your new video asset to reveal the URL
     - Copy the portion of the url after the domain name that you set up.
-       This is the “video name” or “path” and is the partof the url after amazonaws.com
+       This is the “video name” or “path” and is the part of the url after amazonaws.com
     - Now, get the CloudFront URL for your new distributionand combine it with the “video name”
 		- https://{cloudfronturl}/{videoname}